Do you know which are the best eye vitamins? And why should you even care about them? Let’s find out.

 As suggested earlier, your mileage may vary here.
 Common issues related to blurry vision, the type that’d lead us to prescribed glasses and corrective contact lenses, tend to be genetic.
 And we can’t necessarily prevent our genetic makeup.
 (Not yet, at least, which is a creepy thought.)

 But, certainly, proper eye care practices may go a long way in preserving your vision to its relative maximum efficiency.

 Malnourishment is a common factor in vision loss.
 Nutrient-deficient diets and overconsumption of junk foods deprive the eyes – not to mention the rest of the body – of essential micronutrients that support ocular health and maintenance while also comprising the colored pigments of the eye.

 In fact, many of the antioxidant eye vitamins found in vision supplements (e.g., lutein, zeaxanthin) are naturally, highly concentrated in the eye, protecting the retina against harmful UV light rays on the light spectrum.
 While it’d perhaps be an exaggeration to claim that these eye vitamins outright prevent vision loss, they do possess a lot of promise in the field of ocular health.

 Seeing that these antioxidants help filter harmful UV light rays, it’s smart to also filter harmful UV light in other ways, such as wearing UV protection sunglasses outside.

 On that note, while TVs, computer monitors, and smartphone screens don’t emit a substantial amount of UV light, they do emit blue light, which increases oxidative stress in the eye.
-It might be a false myth that sitting too close to the TV deteriorates vision; however, prolonged exposure to electronic screens in general doesn’t seem to great on the eyes.
+It might be a false myth that sitting too close to the TV deteriorates vision; however, prolonged exposure to electronic screens, in general, doesn’t seem too great on the eyes.

 Whether for ocular health or general productivity, reducing screen-time may help.